-Bring your entire exam packet to your FMO or SHRO and you will receive an Opportunity Memo from your SHRO with complete instructions on how to participate in the Risk Mitigation / Waiver Process.
+Bring your Not Qualified determination letter to your FMO or SHRO and you will receive an Opportunity Memo from your SHRO with complete instructions on how to participate in the Risk Mitigation / Waiver Process.
 Upon receiving the Opportunity Memo you will have 5 calendar days to submit your response back to your SHRO.
 Please refer WLFF Toolbox on the left side of our homepage for further information.

 I have additional medical information that may change my qualification from Not Qualified to Qualified.
 What should I do?

 If you are submitting additional information for an RMO Review, gather all medical records that show the current status of your medical condition as well as any tests or information from your doctor.
 Please call or email the DOI MSP Customer Service Representative at 888-286-2521 or firstname.lastname@example.org

 to request a RMO Review.
-You will be required to send the DOI MSP an RMO Review Request form found here our website; RMO Review Request
+You will be required to send the DOI MSP an RMO Review Request form found here our website; RMO/Consult Review Request